podferry/Support/FAQ.md

 #### How can I close my account?
 Account deletion is available in the settings menu.

+#### How do I change my email address?
+Your account email cannot be changed at the moment.
+You may delete your existing account and create a new one.
+If you're a contributing member, please provide your new account's username and email to transfer your status.

 #### Where is my data located?
 The site operates from a European data center.